This guide takes you through the steps of how to register a company in Thailand.

 Step 1: Registering the company name

-It is recommended that you reserve three names ranked by priority to maximise the chances of success.
-Your company name will be registered in Thai language, even if the name of your company is in English.
-Do not propose a name that is lengthy or difficult for non-English speakers.
-Remember that your clients will have to write it, so the more complicated the name then the more mistakes your clients will make when drafting checks, etc.
+It is recommended to reserve three names ranked by priority to maximise the chances of your success.
+The company name will be registered in Thai, even if its name is in English.
+Do not propose a name that is lengthy of difficult for non-English speakers.

-The name of your business can be different from your company name.
-You can also use the same name for several companies proved that you accompany that name with a different figurative word.
-For example ABC Trading Ltd, ABC Holdings Ltd, ABC Capital Ltd, etc. Once approved, the corporate name is only valid for thirty days and no extension is permitted.
-This means that Step Two of the company registration process must be completed within this period of time.
+The name of your business can be different from the company name.
+You can also use the same name for several companies provided that you accompany the name with a different figurative word (for example, ABC Trading Ltd, ABC Holdings Ltd or ABC Capital Ltd).

 Step 2: Filing the Memorandum of Association